About JAM

 In 2007, the Z. Smith Reynolds Foundation provided funding to allow the development of a regional infrastructure.
 The Dana Foundation, Virginia Commission for Arts, the Virginia Foundation for Humanities, the Blue Ridge National Heritage Area, the National Endowment for the Arts, the Harris and Frances Block Foundation and the Tides Foundation have provided funding for materials development.

 “Junior Appalachian Musicians” was incorporated in 2008 as a non-profit 501(c)3 tax exempt corporation to promote a shared vision of JAM and to provide an umbrella through which to offer resources, training materials and activities to benefit programs individually and collectively.
-Currently in over 50 locations in North Carolina, South Carolina, Tennessee and Virginia, JAM affiliates are providing access to the joy of music to thousands of youth while instilling renewed interest and pride in their heritage.
-Click here to learn a whole lot more about JAM.
+Currently in over 60 locations in North Carolina, South Carolina, Virginia, Tennessee, Kentucky, West Virginia, and Georgia, JAM affiliates are providing access to the joy of music to thousands of youth while instilling renewed interest and pride in their heritage.
+Click here to learn a whole lot more about JAM, Inc.

 Registration and Fees

-We have expanded the Junior Appalachian Musicians (JAM) program beyond University School at ETSU into our community to serve young people of our Upper East Tennessee region.
-JAM seeks to preserve our important mountain music heritage by offering low cost music instruction on fiddle, banjo, guitar, mandolin, and other instruments of the Appalachian region to small groups of students in after school settings.
+Over the past 5 years, JAM of Upper East Tennessee has expanded beyond University School to serve community programs in Washington and Sullivan Counties, totaling 3 JAM programs within the upper East Tennessee region.
+JAM seeks to preserve our important mountain music heritage by offering low cost music instruction of the Appalachian region in banjo, guitar, mandolin, bass, and song to small groups of students in after school settings.

 Students will need to commit to attendance of all weekly classes.
 Transportation from school to the JAM site is not be provided, and parents will need to pick up students at the designated time.
 Costs will be kept low—approx $12/week (+ $4 reg fee) for 75 minutes of group instruction.
 Instruments may be available for JAM students during the time of their participation in the program on a first come, first served basis.
 Registration is nonrefundable.